eryzna/seed-swap/NOTES.md

 Method that filters swaps by zip code
-Function that filters swaps by seed category Collection_select for seeds, or else create one new seed Edit user with new zip code
-Method that amends user's seed quantity after each swap; swaps have a seed name?
+Function that filters swaps by seed category Collection_select for seeds, or else create one new seed Method that amends user's seed quantity after each swap; swaps have a seed name?
+User update does not work when validations present, i.e., update user object isn't saved Need to restrict seed/swaps to zip code
+Restrict omniauth_new
+*Need to ensure certain pages are only viewable when the user is logged in* *Edit user with new zip code*
-Restricting access to other profiles
+*Restricting access to other profiles*

 User signup validations
 User name exists!